NVIDIA/mlperf-common/README.md

 ## Mount check
 ### Get mount info
 `get-mount-info.sh` creates file with decription of given directory and takes 2 arguments:
-1. `paths_to_verify` that contains paths separated by spaces.
+1. `paths_to_verify` that contains paths separated by commas.
-2. `output_path` that is a path to the output directory, where the file `cont-mount-info.sh` with the result of the call will be placed
+2. `output_path` that is a path to the output directory, where the file `cont-mount-info.sh` with the result of the call will be placed.

 Example of use:
 ```